Enable and use Activity Logging

 Enable auditing in Dynamics 365 for Customer Engagement

-In Dynamics 365 for Customer Engagement apps (online), choose Settings > Administration > System Settings > Auditing tab.
+In Customer Engagement (on-premises) (online), choose Settings > Administration > System Settings > Auditing tab.

 Under Audit Settings, enable the following check boxes: